AnirudhGupta007/Fine-tune/README.md

 The core challenge of this project was not simply to make a Large Language Model sound like a philosopher, but to teach it to reason like one.
 This required moving beyond basic text generation to imbue the model with a specific, abstract framework—Stoicism.
-This was achieved through two main scripts: dataset.py: Automates the creation of a high-quality dataset by programmatically transforming the raw text of Meditations into structured instruction-response pairs using an external LLM API. finetune.ipynb: Leverages the high-performance Unsloth library to efficiently fine-tune a Llama 3-8B model with QLoRA on the generated dataset, runnable on a single consumer GPU.
+This was achieved through two main scripts: dataset.py: Automates the creation of a high-quality dataset by programmatically transforming the raw text of Meditations into structured instruction-response pairs using an external LLM API. finetune.ipynb: Leverages the high-performance Unsloth library to efficiently fine-tune a Llama 3-8B model with QLoRA, runnable on a single consumer GPU.
 🛠️ Tech Stack
 Data Generation: Groq API (Llama 3 70B), Python, PyMuPDF
 Fine-Tuning: Unsloth, PyTorch, Hugging Face (Transformers, PEFT, TRL, Datasets)